 Net Dollar Retention Rate.
 We assess our performance in retaining and expanding relationships with our existing merchant base using a metric we refer to as Net Dollar Retention Rate, which compares our GMV from the same set of merchants across comparable periods.
-Net Dollar Retention Rate for a given period is calculated by dividing the GMV in that period by the GMV in the comparable period in the prior year, in each case, from merchants that processed transactions on our platform in the earlier of the two periods.
+Net Dollar Retention Rate for a given period is calculated by dividing the GMV in that period by the GMV in the comparable period in the prior year, in each case, from merchants that processed transactions on our platforms in the earlier of the two periods.
 Our Net Dollar Retention Rate therefore includes the effect on GMV of any merchant renewals, expansion, contraction and churn but excludes the effect of revenue from merchants that contributed to our GMV in the current period but not in the earlier period.
-A Net Dollar Retention Rate greater than 100% for a given period implies overall growth in GMV from merchants that were already processing transactions on our platform prior to that period.
+A Net Dollar Retention Rate greater than 100% for a given period implies overall growth in GMV from merchants that were already processing transactions on our platforms prior to that period.
+Our Net Dollar Retention in 2023 excludes Borderfree Inc. and affiliated companies ("Borderfree") that were acquired in 2022, as it is based on annual GMV figures, and Borderfree's financials were consolidated into the Company's financials in July 2022; therefore, GMV was not recorded for the full year in 2022.

-Our Net Dollar Retention Rate has typically been over 130% since 2018, and for the years ended December 31, 2020, 2021 and 2022 was 172% 152% and 130%, respectively.
-Our Net Dollar Retention Rate may fluctuate in future periods due to a number of factors, including the expansion of our revenue base, the level of penetration within our merchant base, enhancements made to our existing platform and our ability to retain our existing merchant base.
+Our Net Dollar Retention Rate has typically been over 125% since 2018, and for the years ended December 31, 2021, 2022 and 2023 was 152%, 130% and 127%, respectively.
+Our Net Dollar Retention Rate may fluctuate in future periods due to a number of factors, including the expansion of our revenue base, the level of penetration within our merchant base, enhancements made to our existing platforms and our ability to retain our existing merchant base.

 Revenue.
-We generate revenues by charging merchants fees for the use of our end-to-end cross-border solution.
-Our revenues are closely correlated with the level of GMV that flows through our platform.
-We have experienced rapid revenue growth in recent years, growing 79.9% and 66.8% in the years ended December 31, 2021 and 2022, respectively.
+We generate revenues by charging merchants fees for the use of our end-to-end global e-commerce solution.
+Our revenues are closely correlated with the level of GMV that flows through our platforms.
+We have experienced rapid revenue growth in recent years, growing 66.8% and 39.3% in the years ended December 31, 2022 and 2023, respectively.

 Non-GAAP Gross Profit and Non-GAAP Gross Margin.
 Our cost of revenue consists primarily of costs associated with payment acquiring fees, shipping and logistic costs, hosting, amortization of acquired intangibles, operational merchant support expenses, such as customer service and allocated overhead.
 Our Non-GAAP gross profit is defined as gross profit adjusted for amortization of acquired intangibles.
 In recent years, we have consistently increased our gross profit as a percentage of revenue, or our gross margin, mainly due to economies of scale resulting from growth in GMV and revenue, as well as efficiencies stemming from our optimization.
-For the years ended December 31, 2020, 2021 and 2022, our Non-GAAP gross margin, which is calculated as Non-GAAP gross profit divided by revenues, was 31.9%, 37.3% and 41.1%, respectively.
-Our GAAP gross margin for the respective periods was 31.9%, 37.3% and 38.7%.
+For the years ended December 31, 2021, 2022 and 2023, our Non-GAAP gross margin, which is calculated as Non-GAAP gross profit divided by revenues, was 37.3%, 41.1% and 42.9%, respectively.
+Our GAAP gross margin for the respective periods was 37.3%, 38.7% and 41.0%.

 Adjusted EBITDA.
 Adjusted EBITDA is a non-GAAP financial metric and defined as operating profit (loss) adjusted for depreciation and amortization, stock-based compensation expenses, commercial agreements amortization, amortization of acquired intangibles, merger related contingent consideration, acquisition related expenses and secondary offering costs.
-Our Adjusted EBITDA grew from \$32.4 million for the year ended December 31, 2021 to \$48.7 million for the year ended December 31, 2022.
+Our Adjusted EBITDA grew from \$48.7 million for the year ended December 31, 2022 to \$92.7 million for the year ended December 31, 2023.
 This increase was primarily driven by growth in revenues and gross margin, as well as operating leverage.